niels-demeyer/scrapy-playwright-demo/README.md

 ### Conclusion
 > When it comes to web crawling, Playwright truly "plays right" into developers' hands with its simplicity and power.

 Is Selenium left behind than?
 In a lot of ways yes.
-But Selenium still has its strength a broader support for different browsers and a solid community.
-Also alot of projects are already build on Selenium, and turning a project that is head deep in Selenium might not compensate the benefits of Playwright.
-Especially not in Software Testing as Selenium has broader browser support.
-So I would highly recommend tinkering around with Playwright if you are into scraping.
+But Selenium still has its strength especially for software testing as it has a broader support and a solid community and foundation.
+Also, alot of projects are already build on Selenium, and turning a project that is head deep in Selenium will probably not compensate the benefits of Playwright.
+If you are into web scraping So I would highly recommend playing around with Playwright.

 ## ⏱️ Timeline
 In the course of developing this project, I dedicated two full days not just to building but also to research